Overview

 - Compare d.c. and a.c. using everyday sources such as cells and mains electricity.

-- Define p.d. across a component and e.m.f. of a source as energy transferred per unit charge, and
+- Compare p.d. across a component with e.m.f. of a source, and reinforce that both are measured in

 - Use meter placement and simple circuit sketches to introduce Kirchhoff’s current law at junctions